alexcaulfield/comp20-s2017-team9/status_report_1.md

 (3) Goals for next week:

 Implement requests to the Spotify API for audio features of a particular track (Tempo, Energy, Danceability, etc.) This will require getting an an authorisation token from the web api using client credentials.

+#Comments by Ming
+* Do you need to use Bootstrap?